-Many of the zones are fully committed in the Tertiary Limestone Aquifer, in that the volumes licensed have reached the Permissible Annual Volumes.
-There is un-allocated water in the Tertiary Limestone Aquifer in Zones 1B, 3B and 4B.
-There is a moratorium on new licences and permanent transfers of groundwater entitlements in Zones 1B, 2B, 3B and part of Zone 4B under Victoria's water legislation.
+Most of the zones are fully committed in the Tertiary Limestone Aquifer, in that the volumes licensed have reached the Permissible Annual Volumes.
 In South Australia, there has been an ongoing process of converting all existing area-based irrigation allocations to volumetric allocations.
-While not granting any new allocations it has resulted in allocations and extractions exceeding the Permissible Annual Volumes in some zones.
-Although still in a transition phase, this matter will be addressed by the Review Committee.
+While not granting any new allocations it has resulted in allocations exceeding the Permissible Annual Volumes in eight zones and the Allowable Annual Volume in two subzones.
+Groundwater use has exceeded the Allowable Annual Volume in Sub-zone 1A South.